JojoDeveloper01/Blogii/to-do-list.md

 [x] Make the user can change the bio, website, social_links, location, skills to show in the blog [] Make the user can change the language of the blog

+Posts
+    [] Add the description of the post
+    [] Add the tags to the post
+    [] Add the cover image to the post

 [] Improve the blog editor 2
-    [] Has to have more options and facilities to edit text easier and edit images like cut them or something like that (has to be something like notion but the top edit bar/panel has to be like "Word"),
+    [] Has to have more options and facilities to edit text easier and edit images like cut them or something like that (has to be something like notion but the top edit bar/panel has to be like "Word"), [] When I add/edit/remove some plugin, like convert the heading to paragraph and I go back with control + z, it should go back to where it was before I made the conversion, currently I can only go back to the text, like it saves the text before I delete it, and I can go back to what I had but can't do the same with the plugins